 On the face of it, this is bad 'Babu' English.
 We all understand that Fascists will resemble each other because they are Fascists.
 Ultra-Nationalist Assassins will resemble Ultra-nationalist Commandants of Extermination Camps because they share a belief in the political efficacy of murder.
 The resemblance between them is natural and genetic.
 It is not uncanny at all.

 There can only be an 'uncanny similarity' between things or persons fundamentally different in kind.
-One can say there is an uncanny similarity between a Fascist Concentration Camp Commandant and Mother Theresa because the humble Saint is of radically different kind from the Nazi beast.
+One can say there is an uncanny similarity between a Fascist Concentration Camp Commandant and Mother Theresa because the humble Saint is of radically different kind from the Nazi beast though both showed exemplary devotion to their respective causes.
 However, one couldn't say this of Borges's wholly made-up Nazi because, clearly, his life-narrative is based on that of Ignatius Loyola, founder of the Jesuit order, who was similarly, though less ingloriously, wounded in his sex.

 Is Manash just a bad writer?
 Or is the fact that he teaches at Ambedkar University a clue to what he is really saying?
 Like Godse, Ambedkar thought India was better off without the Mahatma.
 Amebdkar wrote to the lady who would later become his wife (but who, because she belonged to the Bhramin caste, was ostracised by his heirs) in the following terms- ' "My own view is that great men are of great service to their country, but they are also at certain times a great hindrance to the progress of the country.
 Mr Gandhi had become a positive danger to this country.
 He had choked all the thoughts.
 He was holding together the Congress which is a combination of all the bad and self-seeking elements in society who agreed on no social or moral principle governing the life of society except the one of praising and flattering Mr Gandhi.
 Such a body is unfit to govern a country.
 As the Bible says that sometimes good cometh out of evil, so also I think good will come out of the death of Mr Gandhi.
 It will release people from bondage to supermen, it will make them think for themselves and compel them to stand on their own merits.'